 What About Piggybacking?

 Does it work?
-Generally, no. Although they don’t provide details, the folks at FICO have developed a way to distinguish when card holder adds a friend or family member to an account versus what FICO calls tradeline renting:
+Generally, no. Although they don’t provide details, the folks at FICO have developed a way to distinguish when a cardholder adds a friend or family member to an account versus what FICO calls tradeline renting: